peterstrongg/slippi-api/README.md

 API for capturing player and leaderboard stats in json from slippi.gg

 ## Dependencies
-Slippi API requires that you install a chrome driver from [here](https://chromedriver.chromium.org/downloads) in the same directory as all of the other files
+Slippi API requires that you have chrome installed in its default location and that you install a chrome driver from [here](https://chromedriver.chromium.org/downloads) in the same directory as all of the other files

 ## How to use
 1. Run `python api.py` (Windows) `python3 api.py` (Linux)